Sakhalinfox/orangepill.dev/_posts/2023-01-25-guide-restrict-domains-nostr-signer-extensions.md

   - Open the extensions page or visit `about:addons` in the address bar and click on `Extensions`.
 Click the gear icon under manage your extensions and select `Install Add-on from file`.
 Browse to your built `.zip` file and install it.
 At this point you can setup the extension using the [guide](https://orangepill.dev/nostr-guides/guide-nostr-key-generation-and-management/) for Nostr key management and try visiting the Nostr client domains that you had configured in the manifest.json file.
 They should allow you to login using the extension, while your extension should not be able to authorize events or access data for other websites.
   - You can verify the permissions under the manager your extension page of Firefox by clicking on the button with the three dots `"..."` next to the installed add-on, click manage and click permissions.
 You should only see your configured domains listed for access to data and you should be all done.

-- If you would like to sign the extension with Mozilla and install it without disabling signatures required configuration in your browser follow the below steps:
+- If you would like to sign the extension with Mozilla and install it without disabling the signatures required configuration in your browser, follow the below steps:

   - Visit [Firefox Extnesion Workshop](https://extensionworkshop.com/) and click 'Submit or manage extensions' button on the top right corner of the webpage.
   - Sign-up and login to Mozilla with your email or a throwaway email and visit [here](https://addons.mozilla.org/en-US/developers/addon/submit/distribution) to submit your modified add-on.
   - Select 'On your own' as the distribution method, upload your `.zip` file, check `Firefox` as the version compatible and continue.
-  -
+Mozilla will peform some automatic validations and checks to ensure that your extension can be signed.
+After it is successful, it will email you a confirmation in some time that your extension is signed succesfully and is available for download.

+  Open the approved add-on link in the email from Mozilla to download the `.xpi` file.
+Right click on the file and save link as to download and distribute, or you can also click on it to install on your browser.

+  - At this point you can setup the extension using the [guide](https://orangepill.dev/nostr-guides/guide-nostr-key-generation-and-management/) for Nostr key management and try visiting the Nostr client domains that you had configured in the manifest.json file.
+They should allow you to login using the extension, while your extension should not be able to authorize events or access data for other websites.
+  - You can verify the permissions under the manager your extension page of Firefox by clicking on the button with the three dots `"..."` next to the installed add-on, click manage and click permissions.
+You should only see your configured domains listed for access to data and you should be all done.

 **Lightning Address**: ezofox@orangepill.dev, OR **LNURL**: ![Tipjar](https://raw.githubusercontent.com/Sakhalinfox/orangepill.dev/main/Tiplnurl.png)